Skip to main content

-Pregnant and Parenting Student Rights
+Pregnant & Parenting Student Rights

 • Title IX specifically prohibits discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.